semgrep/semgrep-docs/docs/semgrep-app/findings.md

 <dl>
     <dt>Full scan</dt>
     <dd>Scans the repository in its entirety.
-Full scans are performed on mainline branches, such as `master` or `main`.
+It is recommended to perform full scans on mainline branches, such as `master` or `main`.
 This scan is performed on a scheduled basis.</dd>
     <dt>Diff-aware scan</dt>
     <dd>Diff-aware scans are performed on non-mainline branches, such as in pull requests and merge requests.
 Diff scans traverse the repository's files based on the commit where the branch diverged from the mainline branch (or diverged from the last commit that was fully scanned?)</dd>
 </dl>